| Title: | Tools for Analyzing Mixed Effect Regression Models |

 calls.
 For example, in the old behavior, if the formula contained a square

-, we were returning the mean of x(^2)
+term specified as I(x^2), we were returning the mean of x(^2) not the

 square of mean(x).